- LDAF Boards and Commissions

-A. According to state and federal law, “Industrial hemp” includes all plant parts and varieties of the plant Cannabis sativa L. and any part of the plant cultivated or possessed by an industrial hemp licensee, with a delta-9 tetrahydrocannabinol (THC) concentration of not more than 0.3 percent on a dry weight basis.
+According to state and federal law, “Industrial Hemp” includes all plant parts and varieties of the plant Cannabis and any part of the plant cultivated or possessed by an industrial hemp licensee, with a total THC concentration level of not more than 0.3 percent on a dry weight basis.

 Q. Is it currently legal to grow Industrial Hemp in Louisiana?

-Q. What is the role of Louisiana Department of Agriculture and Forestry (LDAF) with industrial hemp?
+Q. What is the role of the Louisiana Department of Agriculture and Forestry (LDAF) with Industrial Hemp?

-A. The LDAF was granted the authority to regulate the production of industrial hemp in Louisiana through LA R.S.
-3:1461-1472 et. seq.
+The LDAF is granted authority to regulate the production, handling, as well processing of ‘non-consumable’ industrial hemp in Louisiana through LA R.S.
+3:1461et. seq.

-Q. Where can I get a copy of the Industrial Hemp Act?
+Q. Where can I find a copy of the Louisiana Industrial Hemp Law?

-A. A copy of the Law can be accessed by CLICKING HERE
+A copy of the Industrial Hemp Law can be accessed HERE.

-Q. Who will be approving and issuing the licenses for the program?
+Q. Who approves and issues the licenses for the program?

-Q. Who may obtain a license grow, transport or process industrial hemp?
+Q. Who may obtain a license to grow, handle or process industrial hemp?

-A. Any person who applies and meets all requirements of Louisiana’s industrial hemp law and regulations.
+Any person who applies and meets all requirements of Louisiana’s Industrial Hemp Law and regulations.

 Q. Will the LDAF conduct Laboratory Testing?

-A. Yes, the Department will sample and test, or have tested all industrial hemp to determine THC concentration levels.
+Yes, LDAF will sample and test, or have tested, all industrial hemp to determine THC concentration level prior to harvest.

 Q. What are the requirements to obtain an industrial hemp license?

-A. Refer to Section 1465 of the Industrial Hemp Law (CLICK HERE) for information on licensing requirements.
-The regulations, once developed, will further define licensing requirements.
+Refer to Section 1465 of the Industrial Hemp Law for information on licensing requirements.
+Additional licensing information can be found in the Industrial Hemp regulations.

 Q. Who do I contact for more information concerning the industrial hemp program?

-A. Interested persons should contact the LDAF’s Industrial Hemp Program staff by phone at 225-925-4733, or by email at email@example.com.
+Interested persons should contact the LDAF Industrial Hemp Program staff by phone at 225-925-4863 or by email.

-Q. Is there a limitation to the number of licenses that will be issued?
+Q. Is there a limitation to the number of licenses that Louisiana will issue?

-A. No, all applicants meeting licensing requirements under Section 1465 and pursuant regulations of the Industrial Hemp Law may obtain an Industrial Hemp license.
+No, all applicants meeting licensing requirements under Section 1465 and pursuant regulations of the Industrial Hemp Law may obtain an Industrial Hemp License.